tmnarine/techml/rpi/spigotpi/README.md

 ## Learning the basics of Assembler Programming

 Assembly programming is very low level as you are working with registers, stacks, bits and flags to name a few things.
 There is a fair bit of extras you need to handle yourself.
 For example, you must keep track of the location a function is called from and reset that in a register when you are ready to return to that location.
-Additionally, there are a limited number of registers in Assembly and these must be managed throughout the code.
+Additionally, there are a limited number of registers in assembly and these must be managed throughout the code.

 Assembly code can do many things such as: